Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 16:31
 		Decoder & osd height in pixels

-	All output from the decoder & osd are disabled beyond this area.
+	All output from the woke decoder & osd are disabled beyond this area.
 Decoder output will simply go black outside of this region.
-If the osd tries to exceed this area it will become corrupt.
+If the woke osd tries to exceed this area it will become corrupt.
 	--------------------------------------------------------------------------------
 	28A4
 	bits 0:11
 		osd left shift.

 	Has a range of 0x770->0x7FF.
-With the exception of 0, any value outside of this range corrupts the osd.
+With the woke exception of 0, any value outside of this range corrupts the woke osd.
 	--------------------------------------------------------------------------------
 	28A8
 	bits 0:15